dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 1. Start by defining a `MyQueueFactory` class that implements [**`IQueueAdapterFactory`**](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapterFactory.cs).
 You need to:

      a.
 Initialize the factory: read the passed config values, potentially allocate some data structures if you need to, etc.

      b.
 Implement a method that returns your `IQueueAdapter`.

      c.
 Implement a method that returns `IQueueAdapterCache`.
 Theoretically, you can build your own `IQueueAdapterCache`, but you dont have to.
 It is a good idea just to allocate and return an Orleans `SimpleQueueAdapterCache`.

      d.
 Implement a method that returns `IStreamQueueMapper`.
 Again, it is theoretically possible to build your own `IStreamQueueMapper`, but you dont have to.
 It is a good idea just to allocate and return an Orleans `HashRingBasedStreamQueueMapper`.

 2. Implement `MyQueueAdapter` class that implements the [**`IQueueAdapter`**](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapter.cs) interface, which is an interfaces that manages access to a **sharded queue**. `IQueueAdapter` manages access to a set of queues/queue partitions (those are the queues that were returned by `IStreamQueueMapper`).
 It provides an ability to enqueue a message in a specified the queue and create an `IQueueAdapterReceiver` for a particular queue.

 3. Implement `MyQueueAdapterReceiver` class that implements the [**`IQueueAdapterReceiver`**](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapterReceiver.cs), which is an interfaces that manages access to **one queue (one queue partition)**.
-In addition to initilaiztion and shutwodn, it basicaly porvides one method: retreave up to maxCount messages from the queue.
+In addition to initilaiztion and shutwodn, it basicaly provides one method: retreave up to maxCount messages from the queue.

 4. Declare `public class MyQueueStreamProvider : PersistentStreamProvider<MyQueueFactory>`.
 This is your new Stream Provider.
 5. **Configuration**: in order to load and use you new stream provider you need to cosnfigure it properly via silo config file.
+If you ned to use it on the client, you need to add a similar config element to the client config file.
+It is also possible to configure the stream provider programatically.

 ``` xml
 <OrleansConfiguration xmlns="urn:orleans">